davidbowland/form-submit/README.md

    * `radio` - Radio button group that requires a selection

 * `data-form-submit-optional`
    *Optional fields require either a valid value or no value.
 Specify error text with `data-form-submit-error-msg`.
-Placeholders are added when the attribute is absent*
+Placeholders are added when the attribute is absent.*
    * `digits` - Field requires digits and requires at least one
       *includes user assistance*
    * `number` - Field requires digits with optional decimal and optional leading negative